webix-hub/docs/data/spreadsheet/cell_content.md

 ###Applying Custom Format

-There are two ways for setting a custom number format for a cell value.
+For setting a custom number format for a cell value, use of the api/ui.spreadsheet_setformat.md method.

-1) using the API call

-You can make use of the api/ui.spreadsheet_setformat.md method.
 It takes three parameters:

 - rowId- (number) the row id
 - columnId - (number) the column id